The Santa Fe New Mexican

 The Santa Fe New Mexican or simply The New Mexican is a daily newspaper published in Santa Fe, New Mexico.
 Dubbed "the West's oldest newspaper," its first issue was printed on November 28, 1849.

+The New Mexican is printed on a KBA Comet press housed at a production building officially completed on November 1, 2004.
+The plant is located at One New Mexican Plaza in Santa Fe.
+The facility prints other papers including the Albuquerque Journal, and The New York Times.
+The paper also publishes Pasatiempo, a weekly magazine covering arts, entertainment and culture.